Available to: Students, Faculty, Researchers, External Research Collaborators, Industrial Partners

 The SCC normally will be available 24 by 7 except for standard change windows, as described in IS&T’s standard policies, procedures, and schedules for making changes.
 Additionally, the MGHPCC has annual maintenance which requires a 24 hour full outage.
 Since most of the MGHPCC facility is not protected with backup power, the SCC is subject to electric utility power outages.

-- Must be a member of a Scientific Computing Facilities (SCF) research project
+- Must be a member of a Research Computing Services (RCS) research project

-- BU faculty and full-time research staff are allowed to create SCF research projects and serve as Principal Investigators.
+- BU faculty are allowed to create research projects and serve as Lead Project Investigators.

-- Principal Investigators may add collaborators (students, researchers outside of BU, etc.) to their SCF research project.
+- Lead Project Investigators may add collaborators (students, researchers outside of BU, etc.) to their research projects.

 The Shared model provides a base-level of computing and storage resources to the entire University research community on a fair-share basis without charge.
 The Buy-in program was created for those researchers who require additional computing and storage resources within this managed shared environment.
 Researchers have the option of purchasing additional computing and storage hardware which is integrated into the shared cluster.
 Owners retain priority use.
 Any excess capacity is made available to others through the Shared resource pool.
 An additional shorter-term rental option for storage is available through the Storage-as-a-Service program.